Gareth Mitchell: Early life

 Mitchell was born Gareth James Mitchell in Eastleigh, England to a Welsh father, Colin Mitchell.
 He spent his childhood in Montgomeryshire, Powys, Wales.
 When Gareth was seven, his father lit up a bulb with a closed circuit, and that sparked his interest in science.
-He has a brother named Julian.

 He was a member of the computer society at school (Welshpool High School) and participated in bellringing and organ playing at his local church.
 As an undergraduate studying Electrical and Electronic Engineering at Imperial College London, Mitchell joined campus radio working behind the scenes, but saw that "[t]he people who seemed to be having all the good fun were the creative types in the studios."
-Because of that, after getting his engineering degree and relevant work, he took up an MSc in Science Communication, also at Imperial, a decision which made his parents concerned at the time.
+Because of that, after getting his engineering degree and relevant work, he took up an MSc in Science Communication, also at Imperial.

 Broadcasting

 Mitchell joined the BBC during the mid-1990s, starting his career as a broadcast engineer.
 His initial dream was to be part of Tomorrow's World, BBC's flagship technology TV programme, but a visit to a radio studio at Bush House got him obsessed about radio journalism.
 Mitchell eventually decided to trade climbing TV and radio transmitter towers for science and technology journalism.
 He had worked for Radio Netherlands on science programmes.

 His first hosting role on the BBC was for the youth science program, The Lab.
-Occasionally, he had also presented Science in Action and The Science Hour on the BBC World Service, and on TV Click.
+Occasionally, he had also presented Science in Action and The Science Hour on the BBC World Service, and reported on the television programme Click.